vrusinov/gmsite/posts/2020/backups-part-2-files.md

 ## Disadvantages

 -   The fact it is has no server can be a disadvantage.
-In my case this means that I am forced to give Backblaze access key and restic respository password on each machine.
+In my case this means that I am forced to give Backblaze access key and restic repository password on each machine.
 This means each machine I own have full write permissions to Backblaze, and if it is compromised all data from all of my machines can be stolen, and all backups can be wiped.
 I find this an acceptable risk and have following mitigations:
     - backup script (which contains those keys and passwords) is only readable by a `root` user.
     - all of the local disks, especially on laptops are encrypted
     - I will immediately revoke and regenerate Backblaze keys if I suspect anything.